-If you’re new to blogging you’ve probably heard that it’s necessary to target certain keywords.
+If you’re new to blogging you’ve probably heard that it’s necessary to target certain cannabis keywords.

-Google uses these keywords to establish relevancy of an article and categorize it accordingly.
+Google uses these keywords to establish the relevancy of an article and categorize it accordingly.

-This will give you advantage for certain phrases while downgrading your content for others.
+This will give you an advantage for certain cannabis phrases while downgrading your content for others.

 Is this the right thing to do?
-How many keywords should you target?
+How many cannabis keywords should you target per article?

-How to determine which phrases should be in article and which shouldn’t?
+How to determine which phrases should be in the article and which shouldn’t?